SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Experimental Evaluation

-\paragraph{Smaller datasets.} We also compared our method to a larger number of (less scalable) baselines on two standard datasets consisting of small community graphs and molecules.
+We also compared our method to a larger number of baselines that are unable to successfully generate larger graphs on two standard datasets consisting of small community graphs and molecules.
 As shown in Table~\ref{tab:community}, \name achieves the smallest average MMD ratio.
 While the MLP generator (MolGAN*) performs well on this simple graph distribution, we see that spectral conditioning considerably improves performance as compared to other equivariant GANs.

 Table~\ref{tab:qm9} presents our results on the QM9 molecule dataset, which also involves node and edge feature generation.
 As highlighted by~\citet{de2018molgan}, GANs are prone to mode collapse on this dataset.
 We found that our strong PPGN discriminator aggravates this problem, especially for the GG-GAN* and MolGAN* variants.\footnote{We attempted to prevent mode collapse for our GG-GAN* and MolGAN* by increasing dropout rates, increasing the perturbations used for gradient penalty, and, removing the noise pre-processing MLP.
 None of these helped, besides reducing the number of dimensions used by the learned embeddings for GG-GAN*.} On the other hand, the GG-GAN (RS)* and \name methods proved more robust, which again highlights the power of conditional spectral generation in preventing mode collapse.